ndleah/python-mini-project/Binary_tree/README.md

 <!--Remove the below lines and add yours -->

-Implementation of a binary tree in python
+Implementation of a binary tree in python.
+It allows the creation, modification, and printing of a binary tree data structure.

 ## ⚙️ Languages or Frameworks Used